Terry A. Davis: Recognition, criticism, and following

-In September 2018, OSNews editor Thom Holwerda wrote: "Davis was clearly a gifted programmer – writing an entire operating system is no small feat – and it was sad to see him affected by his mental illness".
+In September 2018, OSNews editor Thom Holwerda wrote: "Davis was clearly a gifted programmer—writing an entire operating system is no small feat—and it was sad to see him affected by his mental illness".
 One fan described him as a "programming legend", while another, a computer engineer, compared the development of TempleOS to a skyscraper built by one person.
 The engineer had previously spoken to Davis at length and believed that Davis, had it not been for his illness, could have been a "Steve Jobs" or a "Steve Wozniak".

 "Glowies"

 Throughout his life, Davis believed that he was under constant persecution from federal agents, particularly those from the Central Intelligence Agency (CIA).
 He was controversial for his regular use of offensive slurs, including racist and homophobic epithets, and sometimes rebuked his critics as "CIA niggers".
 In one widely circulated YouTube video, he claimed that "the CIA niggers glow in the dark; you can see them if you're driving.
 You just run them over."
-Davis would also coin the term "glowie", which is based on the aforementioned phrase, and would later be used by various far-right online groups to denote an undercover federal agent or informant.
-Psychologist Victoria Tischler doubted that Davis' intentions were violent or discriminatory, but "some of these antisocial behaviors became apparent" through his mental illness, which is "something really common to people with severe mental health problems."
+Davis would also coin the term "glowie", which is based on the aforementioned phrase, and would later be used by various far-right online groups (most notably Iron March) to denote an undercover federal agent or informant.
+Psychologist Victoria Tischler doubted that Davis's intentions were violent or discriminatory, but "some of these antisocial behaviors became apparent" through his mental illness, which is "something really common to people with severe mental health problems."

 Such outbursts, along with the operating system's "amateurish" presentation, ultimately caused TempleOS to become a frequent object of derision.
-Davis addressed concerns about his language on his website, stating that "when I fight Satan, I use the sharpest knives I can find."
+Davis addressed concerns about his language on his website, stating that "when I fight Satan, I use the sharpest knives I can find".